 Comments sharing insights, posing questions, and responding to classmates.
 Your readiness to participate in class (attentive listening, informed and thoughtful contribution to class and group discussions, raising of questions) is assumed.
 Informed and attentive participation is the key.
-Verbal contributions to class may be combined with electronic contributions to the web discussion.
+Verbal contributions to class should be complemented by reading of the web discussion.